Rank higher in Google by getting backlinks by responding to HARO (Help A Reporter Out), and getting featured in high DA publications.

 (That's so strong that I have to point out I just made it all up.
 I have no idea about salt.)

-Know Your Audience: This is as important a point as the first.
-The author of articles that's using HARO is probably a lot like you — usually independent writers, doing contract pieces for big publications.
+- Know Your Audience: This is as important a point as the first.
+The author of articles that's using HARO is probably a lot like you — usually independent freelance writers, doing contract pieces for big publications.

 They're often working hard and have a "system" for generating articles.
 With every HARO pitch they might get dozens to hundreds of responses ranging from spammy to high-quality, well-targeted pitches.
 Your competition is everything from bots to people just like you.